Chat with us, powered by LiveChat

 Small part, massive impact - this guide explains why a secure well cap is the unsung hero that protects your family's drinking water.

-Close-up of a sanitary well cap on a residential well casing
+Close-up of a sanitary well cap, also known as a well cover, sealing a residential well casing

 The Unsung Hero of Your Well System

-It's easy to overlook the simple cap sitting quietly atop your well casing.
-Yet, it is arguably one of the most critical components of your entire water system.
+It's easy to overlook the simple device sitting quietly atop your well casing.
+You may hear it called a well cap, well cover, or sanitary seal—they all refer to the critical component that seals the top of your well casing.
+It is arguably one of the most critical parts of your entire water system.
 A properly installed and maintained well cap is your first and most important line of defense against a host of potential contaminants.
 Without a secure seal, insects, surface runoff, and debris have a direct path into your groundwater source.
 This guide will walk you through the types of caps, inspection and maintenance, and why a high-quality vermin-proof cap is a non-negotiable investment in your family's health.

 Why a Secure Well Cap Is Non-Negotiable

-The EPA and state health departments warn that a damaged, poorly fitted, or missing cap is a direct contamination pathway.
-A proper cap is engineered to prevent specific threats:
+The EPA and state health departments warn that a damaged, poorly fitted, or missing well cap or cover is a direct contamination pathway.
+A proper sanitary cap is engineered to prevent specific threats:

 Contaminant & Debris Entry